eggheads/eggdrop/doc/sphinx_source/using/core.rst

   listen <port> <mode>
-    This opens a telnet port by which you and other bots can interact with the Eggdrop by telneting in.
+    This opens a telnet port by which you and other bots can interact with the Eggdrop by telnetting in.

     There are more options for the listen command in doc/tcl-commands.doc.
     Note that if you are running more than one bot on the same machine, you